valiton/grafana-mongodb-atlas-datasource/README.md

   The logs by Atlas contain a lot of datapoints with null values.
 They were removed with this release.

+- **1.0.2** - Rename Email / API Token to Public Key / Private Key

+  API keys aren't bound to accounts anymore: MongoDB deprecated the Personal API Keys in favor of the Programmatic API Keys.

 # License
 [MIT](./LICENSE.txt)